SpongeBobSun/ReactNative-TL-DR/what-is-native-module.md

 We will talk about how does a `NativeModule` get initialized and how to prepare them for JavaScript in this chapter.
 If you want to know how does native method get called from JavaScript you should go to next chapter.

+Below chart should cover contents in this chapter.

 ## Since you want to read it anyway....

 We've mentioned `NativeModule` several times in previous chapters and now is the time we talk about it.